ℹ️ The 2026 Douglas County appeal window has closed. Market value reports are still available year-round.

-What's My Home Actually Worth?
+What's Your Home Actually Worth?

 • 9 specific comp sales — named, dated, located